-Throughout his time on City Council, family man and military man Cris Medina has proven to be a deliberate and thoughtful voice and leader for the residents of District 7.
-Reflecting the values of the families he represents, Cris focuses on investing in neighborhoods, improving infrastructure, increasing public safety, enhancing our parks and greens paces and fostering sound economic development for our city.
+Councilman Cris Medina is a proud multi-generational Texan and lifelong San Antonian.
+As a family man and military man, Cris Medina has proven to be a deliberate and thoughtful voice and hard working representative for the residents of City Council District 7.
+He reflects the values of the families he represents, focuses on investing in neighborhoods, improving infrastructure, increasing public safety, enhancing our parks and greens paces and fostering sound economic development for San Antonio.

-In his first term and a half on Council, Cris Medina has established himself as a public policy leader by offering a myriad of proposals ranging from anti-graffiti measures and the Safe Streets SA pilot program, to requesting an equal pay study for city employees, transitioning city government to a paperless system and crafting new policies that reflect the voice of businesses, families and community stakeholders.
-Councilman Medina's leadership as Chairman of the Intergovernmental Relations Committee makes certain that Austin and Washington, DC, hear the voice of San Antonio and his service on the Educational Excellence Committee helped drive the Pre-K SA issue through Council and public approval.
+Throughout his tenure on Council, Councilman Medina has established himself as a public policy leader by offering a myriad of proposals ranging from anti-graffiti measures and the Safe Streets SA pilot program, to requesting an equal pay study for city employees, transitioning city government to a paperless system, and crafting new policies that reflect the voice of businesses, families and community stakeholders.
+Councilman Medina's leadership as Chairman of the Intergovernmental Relations Committee makes certain that Austin and Washington, DC, hear the voice of San Antonio.
+Now in his second term in office, Medina chairs the Public Safety Committee with a strong focus on ensuring the protection and safety of San Antonio's youth.
+His service on the Educational Excellence Committee helped drive the Pre-K SA issue through Council and public approval.

-Cris is also a 2010 graduate of one of the city's most distinguished leadership programs, the Alex Briseno Leadership Development Program, sponsored by the San Antonio Hispanic and Greater San Antonio Chamber of Commerce.
-Cris' past professional experience includes serving as Chief of Staff to former District 7 City Councilman and current State Representative, Justin Rodriguez.
-In this capacity, he successfully managed all staff on personnel, policy and community outreach initiatives for the office and built strong relationships with community leaders and stakeholders across District 7.
+His past professional experiences include serving as Chief of Staff to former District 7 City Councilman and current State Representative, Justin Rodriguez.
+In this capacity, he successfully managed all staff on personnel, policy and community outreach initiatives for the office, as well as worked to build strong relationships with community leaders and stakeholders across District 7.

-Cris and his wife Jacqueline, a Jefferson High School graduate and former "Lasso", reside in the French Creek Village neighborhood along with their two sons, CJ and Jake.
-As proud parents, they enjoy family outings to O.P.
-Schnabel and Nani Falcone Parks.
-Cris and his family attend St. Brigid's Church and are active supporters of several parish communities in the district.
+Councilman and his wife Jacqueline, a Jefferson High School graduate and former "Lasso," are the proud parents of two sons.
+They enjoy family outings to O.P.
+Schnabel and Nani Falcone Parks and are avid San Antonio Spurs fans.
+He and his family attend St. Brigid's Church and are active supporters of several parish communities across the district.